Why Stock Picking Matters More in 2026 Than Any Year Since 2019

 Why does stock picking matter more in 2026?

-Dispersion is at historic highs, making stock selection dramatically more valuable.
-With 50 points separating winners (+35%) from losers (-15%), the gap between owning the right stocks and the wrong stocks is enormous.
-Passive index funds blend winners and losers together, giving you the average.
-Active stock picking lets you target the winners—memory semis, materials, energy services—while avoiding the laggards like enterprise software and ad tech.
+Dispersion has exploded to 83 points — a new 2026 high — making stock selection dramatically more valuable.
+With 83 points separating winners from losers, the gap between owning the right stocks and the wrong stocks spans nearly 200 percentage points.
+SNDK is up +155% while INTU is down -41% — and both are technology stocks.
+Passive index funds blend winners and losers together, giving you the average (+0.68% through mid-February).
+Active stock picking lets you target the winners — memory/storage (SNDK +155%, WDC +75%, MU +48%), Energy (+22.5%), Staples (+13.3%) — while avoiding the laggards like enterprise software (CRM -29%, NOW -29%, WDAY -34%, INTU -41%).
+The intra-sector bifurcation within tech means even sector-level analysis is insufficient.

 Which sectors are winning in the 2026 rotation?